 This short film portrays the experiences of Rhonda Gordon and her daughter, Angela, when a simple bus ride changes their lives in an unforeseeable way.
 When they are harassed by three boys, Rhonda finds the courage to take a unique and powerful stance against ignorance and prejudice.
 What ensues is a dramatic story of racism and empowerment.

-On a July day in 1990, a confrontation propelled Native issues in Kanehsatake and the village of Oka, Quebec, into the international spotlight.
-Director Alanis Obomsawin spent 78 nerve-wracking days and nights filming the armed stand-off between the Mohawks, the Quebec police and the Canadian army.
-This powerful documentary takes you right into the action of an age-old Aboriginal struggle.
-The result is a portrait of the people behind the barricades.
+On a hot July day in 1990, an historic confrontation propelled Indigenous issues in Kanehsatake and the village of Oka, Québec, into the international spotlight and into the Canadian conscience.
+Director Alanis Obomsawin endured 78 nerve-wracking days and nights filming the armed stand-off between the Mohawks, the Québec police and the Canadian army.
+A powerful feature-documentary emerges that takes you right into the action of an age-old Indigenous struggle.
+The result is a portrait of the people behind the barricades, providing insight into the Mohawks' unyelding determination to protect their land.

 This documentary tells the personal story of filmmaker Jari Osborne's father, a Chinese-Canadian veteran.
 She describes her father's involvement in World War II and uncovers a legacy of discrimination and racism against British Columbia's Chinese-Canadian community.
 Sworn to secrecy for decades, Osborne's father and his war buddies now vividly recall their top-secret missions behind enemy lines in Southeast Asia.
 Theirs is a tale of young men proudly fighting for a country that had mistreated them.
 This film does more than reveal an important period in Canadian history.
 It pays moving tribute to a father's quiet heroism.